waii-ai/waii-mcp-hands-on-lab/lab-docs/1_mcp_server.md

     # Declare the mcp tool for Claude to use to talk to the database
     @mcp.tool(
         name="movie_db_query_generator",
-        description="Generate SQL queries for the movie database based on natural language questions.
+        description="Generate and run SQL queries for the movie database based on natural language questions.
 Includes information about genres, directors, actors, awards, keywords, finances, and more."
     )
     async def movie_db_query_generator(query: str) -> str:
         """Generate SQL queries for the movie database based on natural language questions.